-NASA might say their purpose is to explore space.
+NASA might say its purpose is to explore space.
 That’s their big picture, but it’s always going to be ahead of them.
-They are never really going accomplish that.
+They are never really going to accomplish that.

 NASA’s current mission might be to land someone on Mars.
 That has a timeline and a deadline.
 They can measure progress and one day, they will check it off the list.

 See the difference?
-Purpose is big, but mission is current.
+The purpose is big, but the mission is current.

 Here’s another example.

-A church might say their purpose is to help people far from God experience new life in Christ.
+A church might say its purpose is to help people far from God experience new life in Christ.
 That’s a “forever” purpose because it’s always going to out there.

-That same church might say their current mission is to start a second campus in the net 24 months.
+That same church might say their current mission is to start a second campus in the next 24 months.
 That’s much more specific and in a way, it’s much more relatable.

 #2 – How they fit with that purpose and mission.